dmcgrath19/ArchitectureEvaluation/README.md

 python main.py --N 1000 --batch-size 10 --model1 path/to/pythia-2.8b --model2 path/to/pythia-160m --corpus-path monology/pile-uncopyrighted
 ```
 where model1 is the reference larger model and model 2 is the actual model being examined

+Dataset for
+[The Pile](https://huggingface.co/datasets/monology/pile-uncopyrighted) was streamed from HuggingFace.

 ## [LiveBench](performance/)